Lamb Rogan Josh Recipe (Authentic Kashmiri Style)

 Here are some more Kashmiri recipes that you may like: Kashmiri Rajma Masala, Kashmiri Kahwa Tea, Kashmiri Dum Aloo, and Kashmiri Laal Paneer.

 I am not a big fan of lamb; I prefer goat mutton over it.
 But Mohit loves to eat it once in a while.
-After the success of my Chicken Rogan Josh and Mutton Rogan Josh, I thought of trying the recipe with lamb.
+After the success of my Chicken Rogan Josh and Mutton Rogan Josh, I thought I would try the recipe with lamb.
 It’s the same as the mutton version, with lamb pieces replacing the mutton pieces.
 Try it!

 Rogan Josh is a traditional Kashmiri curry.
 Rogan means “red-colored oil,” and Josh means “hot or boiling.”

-Lamb Rogan Josh is a version of this curry made using lamb pieces.
-It is a fiery, spicy curry flavored with dry ginger and fennel with oil floating on top.
+Lamb Rogan Josh is a version of this curry made with lamb.
+It is a fiery, spicy curry flavored with dry ginger and fennel, with oil floating on top.

 This curry gets its bright red color from Kashmiri red chili powder and a Kashmiri spice called “Ratanjot,” which is infused with ghee and added to the curry.

-This curry can be made in two different styles – Kashmiri pandit style and Kashmiri Muslim style.
+This curry can be made in two styles: the Kashmiri Pandit style and the Kashmiri Muslim style.

-The pandit-style curry does not use onions and garlic, while onions and garlic are added in Muslim-style rogan josh.
+The pandit-style curry does not use onions or garlic, whereas the Muslim-style rogan josh does.

 Ingredients

 Lamb – Use bone-in lamb pieces from the shoulder or legs, as they are the juiciest.
 You can also make the curry using boneless lamb.
-I got mine from Sam’s club.
+I got mine from Sam’s Club.
 You can source it from your trusted source.
+Use a sharp knife to cut the lamb into smaller pieces.

-Spice Powders – The curry is flavored with basic spice powders such as Kashmiri red chili powder, fennel powder (saunf powder), dry ginger powder (saunth), coriander powder, cumin powder and garam masala powder.
+Spice Powders – The curry is flavored with basic spice powders, including Kashmiri red chili powder, fennel powder (saunf), dry ginger powder (saunth), coriander powder, cumin powder, and garam masala.

 Mustard Oil or Ghee – I highly recommend making this curry with ghee or mustard oil for an authentic taste.